Svanzi/Tennis-Shot-Recognition/README.md

 ### Annotate shots

-Afterwards, you need to manually note the types of shots To do so you can run the following command:
+Afterwards, you need to manually note the types of shots To do so you have to run the following command:
 ```
 python Labeler.py Video/Video_Name.mp4
 ```